dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

     exactly yoga poses can alter fluid dynamics and local accumulated flux of circ/lymph/ISF/CSF

+### Yoga and Gland Stimulation

+- what glands are accessible/safe to modulate with stimulation via slight pressure?
+  - what would the gland release? specifically how do the glandular byproducts build up? if these are hormones/messengers, how do they reach their targets?
+  - for a gland's specific byproducts, how much and how fast does it accumulate them? knowing this and given some destination (usually some organ), what sequence of poses would *actually* provide stimulation?

+- has there been research on yoga poses and gland stimulation?
+  - is it possible to measure plasma levels throughout a yoga session to see when/if they spike significantly?

 ### Some of Kundalini Yoga's Movements Are Intended to Drive Spinal CSF Flux